markozdemir/SmartAtticFan/README.md

 # SmartAtticFan

 This repo contains:
-  - ESP32 code that will work directly with the fan and other hardware as well as communicate with the AWS server
+  - ESP32 code that will work directly with the fan and other hardware as well as communicate with the AWS server (src)
-  - AWS server code and AI
+  - AWS server code and AI (aws_server)
-  - Android app
+  - Android app (smart_attic_fan)
+  - AI Model (model)